 Rebecca also served as a career civil servant for nearly twelve years in Texas State Government including serving as the Director of Human Resources for the Office of then Governor Bush for six years.
 Prior to joining the Governor’s Office, she served as HR Manager for then Texas Treasurer Kay Bailey Hutchison and Texas icon Ann Richards for six years.

-In 2017 & 2018, SBA recognized AG for National Small Business Week with a San Antonio District Award in the Category of “Women Small Business of the Year” and the UTSA sponsored award for “Federal Contractor Minority Business of the Year.”
-Also, in 2017, Rebecca received the Texas “Women Profiles in Power” award by the Austin Business Journal.
-In conjunction with the 2017 Texas Small Business Summit, Governor Greg Abbott honored Rebecca with the Texas “Latina Entrepreneurial Excellence Award.”
+In January 2020, Rebecca was nominated and awarded a global award “Women in Enterprise” by Women Enterprising Magazine.
+In December 2019, Rebecca was recognized by Women President’s Organization (WPO) from a global list of nominees and selected to the “Women 2 Watch for 2020”.
+In 2017 & 2018, SBA recognized AG for National Small Business Week with a San Antonio District Award in the Category of “Women Small Business of the Year” and the UTSA sponsored award for “Federal Contractor Minority Business of the Year”.
+Also, in 2017, Mrs. Contreras received the Texas “Women Profiles in Power” award by the Austin Business Journal.
+Governor Greg Abbott in conjunction with the 2017 Texas Small Business Summit, also honored Ms. Contreras with the Texas “Latina Entrepreneurial Excellence Award”.

-Rebecca and her husband co-founded LaunchPad, a non-profit foundation that financially supports programs for inner-city families, underprivileged youth and causes in the Austin, Texas area.
-Rebecca is married 29 years, has two adult children and a granddaughter.
-Her home base is in the Austin, Texas area and she commutes between her Texas and Metro D.C. offices.
+Rebecca is the co-founder of LaunchPad, a non-profit foundation that supports programs for inner city families, under privileged youth and causes in the Austin TX area.
+Mrs. Contreras home base is in the Austin Texas area with her husband and family and commutes between her TX and DC offices.